Fernandez-Trincado/PERIOD04-DeltaScuti/README.md

-A census of more than thousands of Delta Scuti stars in the field toward omega Centauri
+A census of more than thousands of Delta Scuti stars in the field toward Omega Centauri
 =======================================================================================

 Author: J. G. Fernandez-Trincado